 Ask the recipient to add your domain name to their approved senders list.

-If the recipient’s mail service doesn't support approved senders, the recipient's IT admin should whitelist Gmail's sending IP addresses (listed below).
+If the recipient’s mail service doesn't support approved senders, the recipient's IT admin should add Gmail's sending IP addresses to an allowlist.

 What Google does to help

-Google regularly asks blacklist services to remove our IP addresses if they get blacklisted.
-However, because we can't prevent services from blacklisting any of our IP addresses or guarantee the removal of them, Google doesn't remove blacklisted IP addresses.
+Google regularly asks denylist services to remove our IP addresses if they get blocked.
+However, because we can't prevent services from blocking any of our IP addresses or guarantee the removal of them, Google doesn't remove IP addresses on a denylist.

-If you have additional questions or concerns, contact G Suite support.
+If you have additional questions or concerns, contact Google Workspace support.